telliott99/MyJava/part3/libraries.rst

 The "<" is a Unix redirect that feeds the file directly to the Java program.

 A new window opens and the points are plotted.
 Here is a screenshot of the result.
-You have to quit the window application to terminate.
+You have to quit using the menu in the window application to terminate.

 .. image:: /figures/USA.png
    :scale: 75 %